Re-fighting famous battles with amateur style omniscience

-When the English goad you with arrow fire – pull your frontal cavalry back and get your dismounted knights/infantry to raise their shields (tell me you brought shields?) and start towards them.
+To the English front your dismounted men-at-arms and third cavalry arm (flanking the infantry) will form up.
+When the English goad you with arrow fire – pull your frontal cavalry back and get your infantry to raise their shields (tell me you brought shields?) and start towards them.
 Meh, see it’s just pointy sticks at this range.
 Hopefully your missile troops will be returning the favour.

 Your infantry are on the nasty muddy slog towards the English lines.
-But this time less bunched up and with fewer longbow men to contend with.
-When they are almost there, blow some horns and sound the attack.
-Your frontal cavalry charges in on either side of the infantry who should already be getting to grips.
-If there is no room then at least they are across the field without being exhausted and/or perforated.
-This frontal attack will still be hard going, but the English will be very busy holding you off.
+But this time less bunched up and with fewer, or more distracted, longbowmen to contend with.
+When they are almost across the kill box, blow some horns and sound the attack.
+Your frontal cavalry charges in, on either side of the infantry, who should already be getting to grips.
+The cav may still have to negotiate the archers’ stake hedge but hopefully the longbows are already embattled by infantry on their flanks.
+This frontal attack will be hard going, but the English will be very busy holding you off.
 The slam dunk comes from the cavalry in the rear- they gallop around the forests and charge into the English derriere, wreaking havoc.

-With any luck the Enemy will fill their breeches and break like a rotten twig.
-And yes, now you can murder the helpless English baggage train, again.
-Better hope the English don’t have any of your buddies captive though!
+With any luck the enemy will fill their breeches and break like a rotten twig.
+And yes yes, now you can murder the helpless English baggage train.

 Battle of Naseby – 1645, the English Civil War (Cav comes back)

 Old school, no talent Royalists get pasted by commoner professional army – boo yah!
 But could the snobby prats actually have won?
 Not bloody likely when they were outnumbered, poorly trained and poorly led!
-Basically both armies have two cavalry wings and a central pike and musket centre.
+Basically both armies have two cavalry wings and a pike and musket centre.
 The Royals take out the Parliament’s left flank but pursue off the battlefield.
 Parliament wins the right flank cavalry engagement and then turns upon the infantry and wins the day.

 But with just a little itty-bitty 20/20 Hindsight, things could have been different!